 While Peter doesn’t always eat just one meal a day, he does aim to delay his first meal until after lunchtime.

-good news for you: eating & drinking polyphenols (the healthy antioxidants in fruit, vegetables, and happy being) is known to mimic the effects of intermittent fasting and calorie restriction.
+Good news for you: eating & drinking polyphenols (the healthy antioxidants in fruit, vegetables, and happy being products) is known to mimic the effects of intermittent fasting and calorie restriction.

-We packed every bottle of happy being with loads of the most-well researched, vitality enhancing polyphenols around.
+We packed every serving of happy being healthy and happy being nourished with loads of the most well-researched, vitality enhancing polyphenols around.

-that’s why happy being just might be the world’s happiest drink.
+That’s why happy being just might be the world’s happiest drinks.